TDIE/MSFT_Project_Automation/README.md

 # MSFT_Project_Automation
-A Python script to operate repetitive operations.
-Can also take screenshots.
+A Python script that automates repetitive operations in Microsoft Project.
+It applies keyboard shortcuts and can also take screenshots.